flamingo-stack/openframe-oss-tenant/openframe/services/openframe-api/README.md

 • Health checks often at /actuator/health.
 • Swagger or compiled GraphQL schema may be available if configured.

+## Testing
+• mvn test – Runs all JUnit tests and integration tests.
+• For load or performance tests, consider JMeter or Gatling with the /graphql endpoint.

 ## Additional Notes
 • Observability: Exposes Prometheus metrics at /actuator/prometheus (if enabled).
 • Logging: Configurable via application.yml or environment variables.
+• Custom filters or interceptors can be added for cross-cutting concerns, e.g., request logging or authentication.